It’s November 1st!

 Look through door openings 2 and 3 at the calves inside the barn.
 Our dairy calves get milk for 3 months by which time they have tripled their size!
 The calves in the first pen (opening #2) are 1 & 2 months old.
 The calves in the second pen (opening #3) are 3 & 4 months old.
 These are all the female calves and they will be our future moms someday when they are around 2 years old.

 Moooving along you will pass the manure pit that runs underneath the barn.
 This is where we store the waste from our cows.
 We fertilize the fields with all of the manure from the cows and other animals.
 It is food for the plants!
 Nutrient recycling!
-We have spread manure on our fields 4 times this year.
-March, May, and July, and September!!
+We have spread manure on our fields 5 times this year.
+March, May, July, September, and today it’s happening!!

 #3 The Pantry:

 The big green, yellow, and pink ‘marshmallows’ are round bales filled with grass for the cows from our farm fields.
 They look soft and light but they weigh about 1200 pounds each!
 Every morning we feed 2-3 of these round bales to the cows for breakfast.
 It is called grass silage.